Updated April 2026

 WEIGHT: 10%

-01 — Best Overall Airline Credit Card
+01 — Best Overall Credit Card

 Chase Sapphire Preferred